WHAT IT'S ALL ABOUT...

 The problem is, this type of approach can be incredibly time-consuming and only provides limited insights.
 On top of this, like with any manual process, there’s the risk of human error, which can lead to inaccurate data.

-On the other side of the coin is specialist workforce planning software, which harnesses the power of analytics to automate the process and deliver fast, accurate insights.
+On the other side of the coin is specialist workforce planning software like IBM Planning Analytics, which harness the power of analytics to automate the process and deliver fast, accurate insights.
 This type of approach is quickly becoming the gold-standard when it comes to workforce planning, and here’s why…

 - Faster insights